 Surrounding Jupiter is a faint planetary ring system and a powerful magnetosphere.
 Jupiter has at least 69 moons, including the four large Galilean moons discovered by Galileo Galilei in 1610.

-The cosmic voice of Saturn
+The cosmic voice of Jupiter

 (NASA Voyager recording)